 When choosing a frame, the two big things to consider are what you’re framing and where you’re putting it.
 Frame options range from traditional to modern and simple to ornate, and mats can be enormous to nonexistent.
 No frame at all can even be cool.

-There are no hard and fast rules, of course, but keeping these options, and your parameters, in mind, finding the right frame for your artwork is a cinch.
+There are no hard and fast rules, of course, but keeping these options, and your parameters, in mind, finding the right frame for your artwork

 What You’re Framing

 1. Subject and style.